codewars/codewars-runner-cli/README.md

 file to provide very useful pre-configured services for making development easier.
 Instead of having to issue the long command mentioned above, you can simply run `docker-compose run node_runner` to bash into a fresh container with your local volumes already mounted.

-All of the docker compose services are setup to mount volumes for easier developer, so that is the recommended way of interacting with the codebase.
+All of the docker compose services are setup to mount volumes to make development easier, so that is the recommended way of interacting with the codebase.
 You should note though that the compose file is unable to build images due to how the directory structure is layed out, so you have to first `make {runner_name}` the image before you can run it.
 Otherwise it will pull down the latest copy from Docker Hub.